 A number of the organizing committee members will present their credentials and undertake the first examination proposed for 2018, should the College be approved.
 This will help us to determine the pass rate for the examination and to build our Diplomate base as has been done with other RVOs establishing themselves in the first instance.

-What is the Quality of products upon which ACVBM will be based?
+What is the Quality of Botanical Products upon which the ACVBM will be based?

 One of the advantages of having a program to educate veterinarians in herbal medicine is to provide them with the knowledge of the regulatory frameworks for the companies they want to work with and a set of questions to ask to qualify the quality of their products.
 A well-constructed education program can help veterinarians develop their own Vendor Qualification Questionnaire which should contain questions such as: